 Steven Vannoy: Suicide Prevention with Emotion Recognition

-With more than 40,000 Americans dying by suicide every year, suicide has climbed to the 10th leading cause of death in the United States.
-(Source: AFSP, “Suicide Statistics”) Of these tens of thousands of people, over 90% have a mental illness, with depression being very common (It’s important to note that we know that most people who die by suicide are depressed - but that doesn’t mean that most depressed people will die by suicide.)
+With more than 48,000 Americans dying by suicide every year, suicide rates have climbed approximately 36% between 2000–2021 in the United States.
+(Source: CDC, “Suicide Statistics”) Of these tens of thousands of people, over 90% have a mental illness, with depression being very common (It’s important to note that we know that most people who die by suicide are depressed - but that doesn’t mean that most depressed people will die by suicide.)
 While we know many of the long-term risk factors for suicide, our ability to predict who will attempt when, is severely limited.
 This absence of help for so many suicidal people is an alarming problem.
 However,, the ever growing presence of technology could be the solution.

 What if our phones could flag an emotional crisis and then provide the necessary resources to prevent suicide?
 After all, we’re practically always attached to our screens, so perhaps our phones could routinely monitor our emotions and behaviors to gain deeper, more objective insights regarding the state of our mental health.